 08 of 25

 Although the brush-like stamens of the columbine flower look like they could explode with pollen, these plants rely on nectar-loving birds and insects who dive into their flipped back spurs in search of sweet nectar, to brush up against their stamens and carry the pollen to the pistil, for pollination.Continue to 9 of 25 below.

 09 of 25

 Geraniums (Pelargonium) give off very little pollen.
-In fact, scientists have even developed a pollen-free geranium, although it is not in wide-spread distribution, yet.
-They may not cause sneezing, but some people do get a skin irritation from touching the leaves.
+Scientists have even developed a pollen-free geranium, although it is not in wide-spread distribution, yet.
+They may not cause sneezing, but some people do get skin irritation from touching the leaves.

 10 of 25